 What do you do when your baby is awake?

-But it does!
-With our third child I suppose a combination of lack of time and experience simply made me put him in the baby bouncer in the bath room and take my shower.
+With our third child, I suppose a combination of lack of time and more experience simply made me put him in the baby bouncer in the bathroom and take my shower.
 When he was slightly older, I let him join me in the shower sometimes.
-Or I'd put him in his little baby bath tub next to me (when he could sit steadily).
+Or I’d put him in his little baby bathtub next to me (when he could sit steadily).
 Wonderful!